You remember who was there. Not what you ate.

 Inside the app

-Find places through what your friends actually ate.
+See what your friends actually ordered.

 For restaurants